-Creating and editing custom relationships in custom attributes
+Creating and editing custom relationships in custom fields

-Custom relationship attributes represent a relationship between two people in the organization.
-This attribute may be valuable for you if there are people outside of a manager-direct report relationship that needs visibility into an employee.
+Custom relationship fields represent a relationship between two people in the organization.
+This field may be valuable for you if there are people outside of a manager-direct report relationship who need visibility into an employee.

 Create a custom relationship

 To create a custom relationship, follow the steps listed below: